rotaki/rclref/docs/put_get_delete.md

-# put, get, delete
+# How are put, get, delete implemented in rclref?

-This page shows provides an overview of how put, get and delete are implemented in rclref.
+This page provides an overview of how put, get and delete are implemented in rclref.

-## How are put, get and delete implemented?
+## Code flow

 Put, get and delete have almost the same code flow.
 The code flow of `rclref_client:get(Key)` is shown in the following diagram.